SnehaPurakayastha04/Comsys_Hackathon/TaskA/README.md

 This task involves classifying face images as **Male** or **Female** using a Convolutional Neural Network (CNN).

+## This repository contains solutions both Task A of the Comsys Hackathon.
+All required model weights, training/validation results, and instructions are included inside the respective task folders.

 ##  Dataset Structure

 The dataset is divided into `train` and `val` (validation) sets with images grouped into two folders: `Male/` and `Female/`.